cutbox/CutBox/README.md

 - Make items favorite
 - Select and paste multiple items as one

-Anything weird?
+Anything else?

-- Pipe paste output through [functions](https://github.com/cutbox/CutBox/wiki/Javascript-support)
+- You can send your pasted text through [Javascript functions](https://github.com/cutbox/CutBox/wiki/Javascript-support)

 # Download / install...